Alfred Marshall: Final years, death and legacy

 Marshall died aged 81 at his home in Cambridge and is buried in the Ascension Parish Burial Ground.
+Keynes wrote an obituary for his former tutor which Joseph Schumpeter called "the most brilliant life of a man of science I have ever read".

 The library of the Department of Economics at Cambridge University (The Marshall Library of Economics), the Economics society at Cambridge (The Marshall Society) as well as the University of Bristol Economics department are named after him.
 His archive is available for consultation by appointment at the Marshall Library of Economics.

 His home, Balliol Croft, was renamed Marshall House in 1991 in his honour when it was bought by Lucy Cavendish College, Cambridge.

 Alfred Marshall's wife was Mary Paley, an economist who was one of the first women students at Cambridge and a lecturer at Newnham College.
 She continued to live in Balliol Croft until her death in 1944; her ashes were scattered in the garden.
 The couple had no children.